mmosoroohh/trade_core_api/README.md

 * Run the command `python3 manage.py makemigrations`

-* Run the command `python3 manage.py migrate` to create and sync the postgresql database (you must have the database previously created with name 'hub_db').
+* Run the command `python3 manage.py migrate` to create and sync the postgresql database (you must have the database previously created with name 'trade_core_db').

 * Run the command `python3 manage.py runserver`